UL2663/AE1-Software-Engineering/README.md

 ## Persona & Empathy Map

-These were both produced using figma templates, available at: https://www.figma.com/design/sBNGu3owQIOwrZ0DVliv8Z/Trend-Tracker-Project?node-id=0-1&t=rMATtgCv1oCFxkR7-1
+These were both produced using figma templates.
+Figma is available publically at: https://www.figma.com/design/sBNGu3owQIOwrZ0DVliv8Z/Trend-Tracker-Project?node-id=0-1&t=rMATtgCv1oCFxkR7-1

 I focused the user persona on a team-lead role, who would likely lead a weekly team meeting where a trend tracker would be used/cascaded to encourage discussion.
 The below image depicts the profile part of this template.